-168. When an employee is required to use a vehicle to get to a location other than his/her regular worksite in the performance of work-related duties, the City shall cover or reimburse parking expenses provided that the employee complies with all departmental parking and parking reimbursement policies and/or procedures.
+161. When an employee is required to use a vehicle to get to a location other than the employee's regular worksite in the performance of work-related duties, the City shall cover or reimburse parking expenses provided that the employee complies with all departmental parking and parking reimbursement policies and/or procedures.